 However, the probabilistic interpretation of the above Wiener integral entirely depends on the theory.
-Also, the term of particle which we used above addresses essentially to an element of the target space $\mathbb R^D$.
-Hence, if $\mathbb R^D$ is the space of some special Fourier modes satisfying some specific condition, the above Brownian interpretation of the Wiener integral must be translated to the space of the corresponding functions included in the integral.
+Also, the term of particle which we used above addresses essentially an element of the target space $\mathbb R^D$.
+Hence, if $\mathbb R^D$ is replaced by the space of some special Fourier modes satisfying some specific conditions, the above Brownian motion interpretation of the Wiener integral must be translated to the concepts correlated to the space of the corresponding functions.

-It is worth to note that the sufficient condition for potentials $V_i$ in (\ref {weiner2}) to lead to some finite value for $P(U_1,\cdots, U_N;t_1,\cdots,t_N)$ is;
+It is worth to note that the sufficient condition for potentials $V_i$ in (\ref {weiner2}) to lead to some finite values for $P(U_1,\cdots, U_N;t_1,\cdots,t_N)$ is;